 Although Charles Turner was aware of the importance of his discoveries, he kept his enthusiasm low.
 We can assume that he knew there is much more to discover and learn about the natural world.
 He also knew how easy you could make mistakes and consider something true.
 Experiments often provide false data, which leads to wrong conclusion.
 Turner was one of the first scientists to admit the limitations of the methods used.
 The zoologist was a modest person in the good sense of the word.
 He never praised fame and being correct was for him more important than being famous.

 Almost a century ago, researching a particular topic was not as easy as it is today.
 Turner did not have the Internet and some books were indeed very hard to find.
 Laboratories needed for experiments were closing their doors when an African American was coming to ask permission.
-It was very hard for Turner, but he did a good job.
+It was very hard for Charles Henry Turner, but he did a good job.
 A lesson to learn, that if you really want to do something, you leave behind all difficulties.
 The zoologist can teach us that there is a solution for every problem and that it does not matter how the world looks at you.

-It might be hard for you to remember all the information about Charles Turner.
+It might be hard for you to remember all the information about Dr. Turner.
 However, it helps to keep in mind some practical information you might use as a source of fun.
 The next time you will see ants returning to their nest, pay attention to what they do before arriving there to deliver the supplies they gathered.
 Chances are you will see the ants walking in a circle, around the nest.
 This is called “Turner circling” in the honor of the scientist.
-It was not Charles Turner who decided it is a good idea to name the phenomenon this way.
-The idea belonged to a French naturalist who wanted to pay homage to Charles’s immense contribution to studying the life of ants.
+It was not Charles Henry Turner who decided it is a good idea to name the phenomenon this way.
+The idea belonged to a French naturalist who wanted to pay homage to Dr. Turner’s immense contribution to studying the life of ants.

-The city where Charles Turner spent his years as a teacher honors his legacy by naming several schools after him.
+The city where Charles Henry Turner spent his years as a teacher honors his legacy by naming several schools after him.
 This is a good example of the fact that a good scientist can also be a great teacher, introducing young minds to the wonders of science and the natural world.

 The legacy left behind by Turner is certainly astonishing, judging by the unfavorable premises he started on.
 In a career stretching for more than 30 years, Turner published over 70 papers.
 Again, it is useful to remember that all of this was done in a time when papers where written by hand.
 Pages were re-written numerous times.
 Weeks if not months were needed for universities to review your paper and send back a response.
 Being a scientist before the digital era of widespread information and personal computers certainly was difficult.
 We also have scientist today that deserve our attention and respect.
 However, it is always useful to look at the past and discover how hard it was back then.